If Aesop was writing today, he'd have a hard time coming up with a better fable about the perils of celebrity than the tale of Kris Humphries.

 Lawyers Will Use You Like An ATM…

 Celebrities who do this should be wary, though, because lawyers will treat them like a cash cow.
-You see, there is rarely any actual legal work to do for these sorts of clients, so the lawyers have to find a way to justify their retainer.
-The way they do this is by firing off letters to any and every publication who mentions their clients in a negative fashion—however slight.
+You see, there is rarely any actual legal work to do for these sorts of clients, so the lawyers have to find a way to justify their retainer (otherwise the celebrity will soon start to wonder what it is they're paying for).
+The way they do this is by firing off letters to any and every publication who mentions their clients in a negative fashion – however slight.
 Even if there is zero chance of any actual action, the lawyers still send out threats, simply to prove to their clients they're providing value for money.

 …And They Will Talk Behind Your Back

 Some of the biggest gossips we know here at Popbitch are lawyers.
 You don't even have to get them drunk (they'll happily take care of that themselves).
-They absolutely love to talk tittle-tattle, and if we lowly journalists got to hear the rumor about Charlie Brooks attempting to get rid of his laptop in the middle of the phone-hacking investigation—not because it contained anything that would be professionally compromising for his wife, Rebekah, but because the (ahem) nature of his pornography collection would be more professionally compromising for him—then you can be sure as hell that anyone who's passed the bar has heard it too.
+They absolutely love to talk tittle-tattle, and if we lowly journalists got to hear the rumour about Charlie Brooks attempting to get rid of his laptop in the middle of the phone-hacking investigation – not because it contained anything that would be professionally compromising for his wife, Rebekah, but because the (ahem) nature of his pornography collection would be more professionally compromising for him – then you can be sure as hell that anyone who's passed the bar has heard it too.

 It Is Incredibly Hard To Kill Your Career…